ryantd42/NY-Legislative-Git/2023/S2980C-2023/bill.md

   (C) THE OWNER'S OR ITS PREDECESSORS IN INTEREST'S ACTS OR OMISSIONS IN FAILING TO MAINTAIN THE BUILDING MATERIALLY CONTRIBUTED TO THE SERIOUSLY DETERIORATED CONDITION OF THE PREMISES; OR
   (D) THE SUBSTANTIAL REHABILITATION WORK WAS PERFORMED IN  A  PIECEMEAL FASHION  AND  WAS  NOT  COMPLETED IN A REASONABLE AMOUNT OF TIME, DURING WHICH PERIOD THE BUILDING WAS AT LEAST EIGHTY PERCENT VACANT;
   § 5.
 This act shall take effect immediately and  shall  apply  to  all pending proceedings on and after such date; provided that the amendments to section 26-511 of chapter 4 of title 26 of the administrative code of the city of New York made by section two of this act shall expire on the same  date  as  such  law expires and shall not affect the expiration of such law as provided under section 26-520 of such law.

   PART B

   Section 1.
 Subparagraph (g) of paragraph 1 of subdivision g of section 26-405 of the administrative code of the city of New York, as amended by section 27 of part Q of chapter 39 of the laws of 2019,  is  amended  to read as follows:
   (g) There has been since July first, nineteen hundred seventy, a major capital  improvement  essential  for the preservation energy efficiency, functionality, or infrastructure of the entire building, improvement  of the structure including heating, windows, plumbing and roofing but shall not  be  for operational costs or unnecessary cosmetic improvements.
 The temporary increase based upon a major  capital  improvement  under  this subparagraph  for  any order of the commissioner issued after the effec- tive date of the chapter of the  laws  of  two  thousand  nineteen  that amended  this  subparagraph shall be in an amount sufficient to amortize the cost of the improvements pursuant to this subparagraph  (g)  over  a twelve-year  period  for  buildings with thirty-five or fewer units or a twelve and one-half year period for buildings with more than thirty-five units, and shall be removed from the legal regulated rent  thirty  years from  the  date the increase became effective inclusive of any increases granted by the applicable rent guidelines board.
 Temporary major capital improvement increases shall be collectible prospectively  on  the  first day  of  the  first  month beginning sixty days from the date of mailing notice of approval to the tenant.
 Such notice shall disclose  the  total monthly  increase  in rent and the first month in which the tenant would be required to pay the temporary increase.
 An approval for  a  temporary major  capital  improvement  increase  shall  not  include  retroactive payments.
 The collection of any increase shall not exceed two percent in any year from the effective date of the order granting the increase over the rent set forth in the schedule of gross rents,  with  collectability of  any  dollar  excess  above  said sum to be spread forward in similar increments and added to the rent as established or set in future  years.
- Upon vacancy, the landlord may add any remaining balance of  the  tempo- rary  major  capital  improvement  increase to the legal regulated rent.
+ Upon  vacancy,  the landlord may add any remaining balance of the tempo-
- Notwithstanding any other provision of the law, for  any  renewal  lease commencing  on  or  after  June  14,  2019,  the  collection of any rent increases due to any major capital improvements  approved  on  or  after June  16,  2012 and before June 16, 2019 shall not exceed two percent in
+ S. 2980--B  6

- S. 2980--A  6
+ rary major capital improvement increase to  the  legal  regulated  rent.

- any year for any tenant in occupancy  on  the  date  the  major  capital improvement  was  approved[,];  PROVIDED,  HOWEVER, NO APPLICATION FOR A MAJOR CAPITAL IMPROVEMENT RENT INCREASE SHALL BE APPROVED BY  THE  DIVI- SION  OF  HOUSING AND COMMUNITY RENEWAL UNLESS THE OWNER OF THE PROPERTY HAS FILED ALL COPIES OF PERMITS PERTAINING TO THE MAJOR CAPITAL IMPROVE- MENT WORK WITH SUCH APPLICATION.
+ Notwithstanding  any  other  provision of the law, for any renewal lease commencing on or after  June  14,  2019,  the  collection  of  any  rent increases  due  to  any  major capital improvements approved on or after June 16, 2012 and before June 16, 2019 shall not exceed two  percent  in any  year  for  any  tenant  in  occupancy on the date the major capital improvement was approved[,]; PROVIDED, HOWEVER,  NO  APPLICATION  FOR  A MAJOR  CAPITAL  IMPROVEMENT RENT INCREASE SHALL BE APPROVED BY THE DIVI- SION OF HOUSING AND COMMUNITY RENEWAL UNLESS THE OWNER OF  THE  PROPERTY HAS FILED ALL COPIES OF PERMITS PERTAINING TO THE MAJOR CAPITAL IMPROVE- MENT WORK WITH SUCH APPLICATION.
 ANY APPLICATION SUBMITTED WITH FRAUDU- LENT PERMITS OR WITHOUT REQUIRED PERMITS SHALL BE DENIED; or § 2.
 Paragraph 6 of subdivision c of section 26-511 of the administra- tive  code  of the city of New York, as separately amended by section 12 of part K of chapter 36 and section 28 of part Q of chapter  39  of  the laws of 2019, is amended to read as follows:
   (6)  provides  criteria whereby the commissioner may act upon applica- tions by owners for increases in  excess  of  the  level  of  fair  rent increase  established under this law provided, however, that such crite- ria shall provide (a) as to hardship applications, for  a  finding  that the level of fair rent increase is not sufficient to enable the owner to maintain  approximately  the same average annual net income (which shall be computed without regard to debt service, financing costs  or  manage- ment  fees)  for the three year period ending on or within six months of the date of an application pursuant to such criteria  as  compared  with annual  net income, which prevailed on the average over the period nine- teen hundred sixty-eight through nineteen hundred seventy,  or  for  the first three years of operation if the building was completed since nine- teen  hundred  sixty-eight  or  for the first three fiscal years after a transfer of title to a new owner provided the new owner can establish to the satisfaction of the commissioner that he or she  acquired  title  to the  building as a result of a bona fide sale of the entire building and that the new owner is unable to obtain requisite records for the  fiscal years  nineteen  hundred  sixty-eight  through  nineteen hundred seventy despite diligent efforts to obtain same from predecessors in  title  and further  provided that the new owner can provide financial data covering a minimum of six years under his or  her  continuous  and  uninterrupted operation  of  the building to meet the three year to three year compar- ative test periods herein provided; and (b) as  to  completed  building- wide  major  capital  improvements, for a finding that such improvements are deemed depreciable under the Internal Revenue Code and that the cost is to be amortized over a twelve-year period for a building  with  thir- ty-five  or  fewer housing accommodations, or a twelve and one-half-year period for a building with more than thirty-five housing accommodations, for any determination issued by the division of  housing  and  community renewal after the effective date of the [the] chapter of the laws of two thousand  nineteen that amended this paragraph and shall be removed from the legal regulated rent thirty years from the date the increase  became effective  inclusive  of  any  increases  granted by the applicable rent guidelines board.
 Temporary major capital improvement increases shall be collectible prospectively on the first day of the first month  beginning sixty  days  from  the date of mailing notice of approval to the tenant.
  Such notice shall disclose the total monthly increase in  rent  and  the first  month  in which the tenant would be required to pay the temporary increase.
 An approval for a temporary major capital improvement increase shall not include retroactive payments.
-The collection of any increase shall not exceed two percent in any year from the effective date of  the order  granting  the increase over the rent set forth in the schedule of gross rents, with collectability of any dollar excess above said sum  to be  spread forward in similar increments and added to the rent as estab- lished or set in future years.
-Upon vacancy, the landlord may  add  any
+The collection of  any  increase
- S. 2980--A  7
+ S. 2980--B  7

- remaining balance of the temporary major capital improvement increase to the  legal  regulated  rent.
+ shall  not exceed two percent in any year from the effective date of the order granting the increase over the rent set forth in the  schedule  of gross  rents, with collectability of any dollar excess above said sum to be  spread forward in similar increments and added to the rent as estab- lished or set in future years.
+Upon vacancy, the landlord may  add  any remaining balance of the temporary major capital improvement increase to the  legal  regulated  rent.
 Notwithstanding any other provision of the law, for any renewal lease commencing on or after  June  14,  2019,  the